Jeans

 Jeans are a type of trousers made from denim or dungaree cloth.
 Often the term "jeans" refers to a particular style of trousers, called "blue jeans", with the addition of copper pocket rivets added by Jacob W. Davis in 1871 and patented by Davis and Levi Strauss on May 20, 1873.
-Prior to the patent, the term "blue jeans" had been long in use for various garments (including trousers, overalls, and coats), constructed from blue-colored denim.
+Prior to the patent, the term "blue jeans" had been long in use for various items of workwear (including trousers, overalls, and coats), constructed from a heavy blue-colored denim fabric.

-Originally designed for miners, modern jeans were popularized as casual wear by Marlon Brando and James Dean in their 1950s films, particularly The Wild One and Rebel Without a Cause, leading to the fabric becoming a symbol of rebellion among teenagers, especially members of the greaser subculture.
+Originally these trousers were designed as attire for manual workers such as miners for whom rivets were added to strengthen pocket seams in the United States, these modern riveted blues jeans as a fashion item were popularized as casual wear by Marlon Brando and James Dean in their 1950s films, particularly The Wild One and Rebel Without a Cause, leading to the fabric becoming a symbol of rebellion among teenagers, especially members of the greaser subculture.
 From the 1960s onwards, jeans became common among various youth subcultures and subsequently young members of the general population.
 Nowadays, they are one of the most popular types of trousers in Western culture.
 Historic brands include Levi's, Lee, and Wrangler.